3. Searching

 New Zealand has five main types of land ownership:

-- Fee simple - You own and have unrestricted use of the land and anything built on it, unless there are registered or unregistered interests that restrict use of the property.
+- Fee simple or freehold - You own and have unrestricted use of the land and anything built on it, unless there are registered or unregistered interests that restrict use of the property.

 - Leasehold - Where someone else owns the land and leases the right to use it (to live or build on it) for a specific amount of time.

-- Stratum estate - This is a common type of ownership for apartments or buildings with multiple owners.
+- Stratum estate or unit title - This is a common type of ownership for apartments or buildings with multiple owners.
 You own your specific unit and accessories while common areas are owned collectively (such as foyers, lifts, gardens and laundry rooms).

 - Cross-lease - A combination of fee simple and leasehold.
 Under a cross-lease agreement, you own: